 - individuals needing to complete required courses prior to applying to a graduate or professional school

-- individuals who have been advised by the graduate program to being their studies as a University Special student.
+- individuals who have been advised by the graduate program to begin their studies as a University Special student.
 (Consult with the graduate coordinator regarding the policy on whether the credits earned may apply eventually toward a graduate degree.)